Crafting Platforms' Book

 To get it right, we must approach segmentation across four dimensions.

-The first and most critical level of segmentation separates the engineering platform domain from the business domain.
+The first and most critical dimension separates the internal platform context from the business context.

 Note